-Sources: The FY2015 Consolidated and Further Continuing Appropriations Act (P.L.
-113-235), the FY2016 Consolidated Appropriations Act, and the FY2017 Department of Health and Human Services Congressional Budget Justifications.
+Sources: The FY2016 Consolidated Appropriations Act, the FY2017 Department of Health and Human Services Congressional Budget Justifications, .

 - a.
 The appropriations acts did not specify a level of funding for Leveraging Incentive and REACH grants.
-In FY2015, none were distributed, and, as of the date of this report, Leveraging Incentive and REACH grants had not been distributed for FY2016. - b.
-The President's FY2017 budget proposes creating a mandatory trigger mechanism to make Emergency Contingency funds available.
+As of the date of this report, Leveraging Incentive and REACH grants had not been distributed for FY2016. - b.
+Neither S. 3040 nor H.R.
+5926 specified a funding level for leveraging incentive and REACH grants. - c.
+The President's FY2017 budget proposed creating a mandatory trigger mechanism to make Emergency Contingency funds available.
 Funds would be released if energy prices, extreme temperatures, or participation in the Supplemental Nutrition Assistance Program reach certain levels.